Apoorv1986/P4ML/README.md

 Host_IP = '192.168.102.224'
 ```

-Now the net_agent.py can be run on the host machine.
+Now the net_agent.py can be executed on the host machine.

 ```
 $ PATH-TO-VENV/bin/python3.6 ./net_agent.py